inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. figure:: media/network9.png
    :align: center

+   Figure X. The network and the upper and lower VLANs

+**TODO** crop eth0

 ..
 It contains a network of two switches (:ned:`EthernetSwitch`).
 A host (:ned:`StandardHost`) is connected to each switch.

 The network contains six hosts (:ned:`StandardHost`) and two switches (:ned:`EthernetSwitch`).

+**TODO** the scenario...two VLANs, upper and lower

+Our goal is to separate the network into two virtual networks, with three hosts each, indicated on the image with red and blue tint of the hosts.
+We assign VLAN ID 1 to the upper VLAN, and VLAN ID 2 to the lower VLAN.

+To demonstrate that the two VLANs are separate, we broadcast packets to the entire network, and observe as they are only delivered to hosts in their originating VLAN.
 We assign IP addresses so that all hosts are in the same subnet (addresses are sequential from 10.0.0.1 to 10.0.0.6).

-We separate the network into two virtual networks, with three hosts each, indicated on the image with red and blue tint of the hosts.
-We assign VLAN ID 1 to the upper VLAN, and VLAN ID 2 to the lower VLAN.
+.. **TODO** why is it important that we assign sequential IPs?

 The two switches are configured to be VLAN aware, but the hosts are not.
-(Thus the switches are responsible for creating the VLANs and adding VLAN tags to packets.
+(Thus the switches are responsible for creating the VLANs and adding VLAN tags to packets. **TODO** redundant ?

 VLAN IDs are assigned by switch one, depending on a packet's incoming interface, so that packets from host1 have VLAN ID 1, and packets from host2 have VLAN ID 2.
-Furthermode, switch2 sends VLAN ID 1 packets only to the blue tinted hosts, and VLAN ID 2 packets to the red ones.
+Furthermode, switch2 sends VLAN ID 1 packets only to the blue tinted hosts, and VLAN ID 2 packets to the red ones. **TODO** redundant ?; merge with "UDP application..."

 Here is part of the ``General`` configuration with Ethernet settings: